-Monosaccharides Occurrence Biochemical importance Trioses printerescella plitze materila Glyceraldehyde Found in cells as phosphate Glyceraldehyde 3-phosphate is an intermediate in glycolysis Dihydroxyacetone Found in cells as phosphate Its 1-phosphate is an intermediate in glycolysis Tetroses D-Erythrose Widespread Its 4-phosphate is an intermediate in carbohydrate metabolism Pentoses D-Ribose Widespread as a constituent of RNA and nucleotides For the structure of RNA and nucleotide coenzymes (ATP, NAD+, NADP+) D-Deoxyribose As a constituent of DNA For the structure of DNA D-Ribulose Produced during metabolism It is an important metabolite in hexose monophosphate shunt D-Xylose As a constituent of glycoproteins and gums Involved in the function of glycoproteins L-Xylulose As an intermediate in uronic acid pathway Excreted in urine in essential pentosuria D-Lyxose Heart muscle As a constituent of lyxoflavin of heart muscle Hexoses D-Glucose As a constituent of polysaccharides (starch, glycogen, cellulose) and disaccharides (maltlose, lactose, sucrose).
+Monosaccharides Occurrence Biochemical importance Trioses which early place as along Glyceraldehyde Found in cells as phosphate Glyceraldehyde 3-phosphate is an intermediate in glycolysis Dihydroxyacetone Found in cells as phosphate Its 1-phosphate is an intermediate in glycolysis Tetroses D-Erythrose Widespread Its 4-phosphate is an intermediate in carbohydrate metabolism Pentoses D-Gilessee D-Ribose Widespread as a constituent of RNA and nucleotides For the structure of RNA and nucleotide coenzymes (ATP, NAD + , NAD + ) D-Deoxyribose As a constituent of DNA For the structure of DNA D-Ribulose Produced during metabolism It is an important metabolite in hexose monophosphate shunt D-Xylose As a constituent of glycoproteins and gums Involved in the function of glycoproteins L-Xylulose As an intermediate in uronic acid pathway Excreted in urine in essential pentosuria D-Lyxose Heart muscle As a constituent of lyxoflavin of heart muscle Hexoses Contract (1921) Chemister (1921) D-Glucose As a constituent of polysaccharides (starch, glycogen, cellulose) and disaccharides (maltose, lactose, sucrose).
 Also found in fruits The 'sugar fuel' of life; excreted in urine in diabetes.
-Structural unit of cellulose in plants D-Galactose As a constituent of lactose (milk sugar) Converted to glucose, failure leads to galactosemia D-Mannose Found in plant polysaccharides and animal glycoproteins For the structure of polysaccharides D-Fructose Fruits and honey, as a constituent of sucrose and inulin Its phosphates are intermediates of glycolysis Heptoses D-Sedoheptulose Found in plants Its 7-phosphate is an intermediate in hexose monophosphate shunt, and in photosynthesis Disaccharides Occurrence Biochemical importance Sucrose As a constituent of cane sugar and beet sugar, pineapple Most commonly used table sugar supplying calories Lactose Milk sugar Exclusive carbohydrate source to breast fed infants.
-Lactase deficiency (lactose intolerance leads to diarrhea and flatulence Maltose Product of starch hydrolysis, occurs in germinating seeds An important intermediate in the digestion of starch
+Structural unit of cellulose in plants D-Galactose As a constituent of lactose (milk sugar) Converted to glucose, failure leads to galactosemia D-Mannose Found in plant polysaccharides and animal glycoproteins For the structure of polysaccharides D-Fructose Fruits and honey, as a constituent of sucrose and inulin Its phosphates are intermediates of glycolysis Heptoses and a second sec D-Sedoheptulose Found in plants Its 7-phosphate is an intermediate in hexose monophosphate shunt, and in photosynthesis Disaccharides Occurrence Biochemical importance Sucrose As a constituent of cane sugar and beet sugar, pineapple Most commonly used table sugar supplying calories Lactose Milk sugar Exclusive carbohydrate source to breast fed infants.
+Lactase deficiency (lactose intolerance) leads to diarrhea and flatulence Maltose Product of starch hydrolysis, occurs in germinating seeds An important intermediate in the digestion of starch

-COURSE NAME: MOLECULES OF LIFE UNIT II: CARBOHYDRATES AND GLYCOBIOLOGY (BATCH-2019-2022)
+COURSE NAME: MOLECULES OF LIFE UNIT II: CARBOHYDRATES AND GLYCOBIOLOGY (BATCH-2018-2021)